 Gregory Zuckerman is a Special Writer at The Wall Street Journal and a three-time winner of the Gerald Loeb award — the highest honor in business journalism.

 Greg is the author of “The Frackers: The Outrageous Inside Story of the New Billionaire Wildcatters,” a national bestseller published October 2014 by Portfolio/Penguin Press.
 The book describes how a few unlikely individuals created an American energy resurgence that brought OPEC to its knees.
 The Frackers was named among the best books of 2014 by The Financial Times and Forbes Magazine and the New York Financial Writers Association.

 Greg also wrote “The Greatest Trade Ever: The Behind-the-Scenes Story of How John Paulson Defied Wall Street and Made Financial History,” a New York Times and Wall Street Journal best seller published December 2010 by Crown Business/Random House.
 The book has been translated into 10 languages.

 In May 2016, Greg and his two sons published Rising Above: How 11 Athletes Overcame Challenges in their Youth to Become Stars,” a book for young readers and adults that describes the moving and remarkable stories of how various stars overcame imposing setbacks in their youth.
 The book was chosen by Scholastic Teacher magazine as a top recommendation for 2016.

-At the Journal, Greg writes about big financial trades, hedge funds, private-equity firms, the energy revolution and other investing and business topics.
-In the past, Greg was the lead writer of the widely read “Heard on the Street” column and has covered the credit markets for the Journal.
+At the Journal, Greg writes about big financial firms, personalities and trades, hedge funds, the energy revolution and other investing and business topics.
+Previously, Greg was the lead writer of the widely read “Heard on the Street” column and covered the credit markets, among other beats.

 Photo of Gregory Zuckerman by Josh Kuchinsky